Arrow in the knee: Reaction

-An internet urban legend circulated through websites such as Know Your Meme alleged that the phrase was inspired by Patrick Rothfuss’ book The Name of the Wind, a claim which Pagliarulo denied.
+An Internet urban legend circulated through websites such as Know Your Meme alleged that the phrase was inspired by Patrick Rothfuss's book The Name of the Wind, a claim which Pagliarulo denied.
 By July 2012, Bethesda offered the sale of a skin for Xbox Avatars, which features a character model that has one of its knees impaled with an arrow, as an acknowledgement to the meme's popularity.
 In a retrospective feature article published by GamesRadar about the meme's origins, Lampert noted that video games developed and published by Bethesda often have a selection of memes that would become unintentionally popular with players due to the sheer size of the aforementioned games and the possibilities of emergent gameplay enabled by the conditions of their in-game worlds.
 In Lampert's view, the meme's breakout popularity was a "perfect storm" of the guard’s accent and wistful demeanor, as well as the apparent prevalence of the line within the opening minutes of Skyrim playthroughs as showcased in popular "Let's Play" videos uploaded to the Internet shortly after the game's launch in November 2011.
 The phrase's enduring popularity is noted by commentators a decade after the initial release of Skyrim.

 Not all reactions to the meme have been affirmative, with some quarters expressing an annoyance at the meme's prevalence and popularity.
 Jon Partridge from Red Bull considered the full phrase to be one of the worst video game lines of all time, and that it is indicative of the game's "ridiculous script".

+In popular culture

+In the 2022 game Stray by BlueTwelve Studio, NPC Sojiro (in Midtown) states that he once owned a bar, until he took a screwdriver in the knee.

+In the 2024 game Zenless Zone Zero by Mihoyo, a quote can be found in the game's 'Phaeton Database' under the enemy NPC 'Hollow Thug - Poacher' that reads: "I used to be a Public Security Officer, then I took an arrow in the knee while on a Hollow operation..."